dwaite498/bedfordmuseum/README.md

 ## Development

 The development workflow is coordinated by a Makefile that provides high-level commands.
-Under the hood, it's implemented with a combination of docker-compose and ansible.
+Under the hood, it's implemented with a combination of docker and ansible.
 It's been tested on macOS, Ubuntu, and AWS C9/EC2.

 ### Workflow

-1. To run the app, `$ make development` or `$ make production` (according to which environment you want to use.
-This starts up 3 containers (rails, postgres, and nginx) that work together to serve the app.
-It prints some helpful info (testing URL, command reference) as well.
+A makefile is provided inside of the rails directory for development convenience.

+1. To run the app, use `$ make development`.
+Type Control-C (^C) to quit.
+1. To create the database, use `$ make db_create`
+1. To start the database, use `$ make db_start`
+1. To stop the database, use `$ make db_stop`
-1. To view the logs, `$ make logs`.
+1. To view the database logs, `$ make db_logs`
-1. If you need to execute commands in one of the containers (for example `$ rake db:reset`), use `$ make exec_rails`, `$ make exec_postgres`, or `$ make exec_nginx` to open a shell in the container you need.
-When you're done, you can Ctrl-D to leave the container.
-Note that the container must already be running for these commands to work.
-1. To stop and remove the containers, use `$ make quit`
+1. To delete the database, `$ make db_stop clean`
-1. If you make changes that require restarting the rails app, `$ make quit` and then `$ make development`/`$ make production`.
 1. rails/config/secrets.yml is excluded from git, but an encrypted copy of it is stored in ansible/run_app/rails_secrets.yml.
 The Makefile is set up to decrypt this file as needed when running and deploying the app.
-To make changes to the secrets, the Makefile provides the convenient `$ make edit_rails_secrets`, which opens the encrypted file in your `$EDITOR`.
+To make changes to the secrets, the Makefile provides the convenient `$ make secrets_edit`, which opens the encrypted file in your `$EDITOR`.
 Just make your changes, save, and close to update the file.

 ## Deployment

 Server provisioning and app deployment is automated with Ansible.
-For convenience, the Makefile provides high-level commands for these tasks as well.
+A separate makefile in the ansible directory provides high-level commands for these tasks as well.
 For a full explanation of our ansible automation, see [/ansible/README.md](ansible/README.md).

-1. To provision a new server to which you have SSH access, update `ansible/inventory` with the server's IP address.
-Then run `$ make setup_server`
-1. To deploy the app, run `$ make run_server`.
-If you have a sudo password, this step will require you to type it.

-## Troubleshooting

-1. If things are not working, try `$ make clean`.